sachinraja/rodemirror/README.md

 }
 ```

-The `useMemo` is so that the extensions are not recreated each time, which would cause a recreation of the state.
+The `useMemo` is so that the extensions are not recreated each time, which would cause unnecessary editor transactions.
 You'll want to do the same with the `selection` prop.

 ### Uncontrolled